yannankai/yannankai.github.io/_pages/about.md

 Her passion for gaming is beyond your imagination.
 Outside of work, she actively participates in **gamejam competitions** and has many achievements.
 You can check out her portfolio and CV to find out.

+You can navigate to the **CV** website to view her detailed information and research experience, and navigate to the **Portfolio** website to see her game-related works.

 You can reach her at yinchen2023cs@163.com.